 Risk assessment results are delivered to both you and your referring doctor.
-If you’re identified as having an increased breast cancer risk, we’ll pair you with a nurse navigator.
-Nurse navigators are specially trained nurses who educate and support patients while helping to coordinate their care.
-Your nurse navigator will meet with you to explain your assessment results, answer your questions and discuss next steps.
+If you’re identified as having an increased breast cancer risk, we’ll pair you with one of our breast health experts to explain your assessment results, answer your questions and discuss next steps.

 Talk to Someone